- What Facts Should I Know about Ear Pain from Scuba Diving?

 - a hole in the eardrum.

-Self-Care at Home for Scuba Diving Ear Pain
+Are there Home Remedies for Scuba Diving Ear Pain?

 The treatment of ear squeeze begins during the dive.
 If a diver feels fullness or pain, stop the dive and attempt to clear the ears.
 If ear clearing techniques fail, the dive must be ended.
 Always complete the decompression stops if necessary when returning to the surface.